IWSLT/IWSLT.github.io/_pages/2021/shared-tasks/simultaneous.md

 * Text-to-Text: translating ground-truth transcripts in real-time from English to German.
 * Speech-to-Text: directly translating speech into text in real-time from English to German.
 * [New] Text-to-Text Simultaneous Interpretation: translating ground-truth transcripts in real-time from English to Japanese.
-The reference will not be a human translation crafter offline but rather correspond to the transcript of a simultaneous interpretation.
+The reference will not be a human translation crafted offline but rather correspond to the transcript of a simultaneous interpretation.

 We encourage participants to enter all tracks when possible.
 We also encourage participants to contrast cascaded and end-to-end solutions for the Speech-to-Text track.